GeorgDangl/antlr-calculator/README.md

 | errorMessage  | string  | ANTLR error message for invalid formulas, else null                                         |
 | result        | number  | `NaN` for invalid formulas, else the actual result                                          |

+Unit tests are performed using [Chutzpah](https://github.com/mmanela/chutzpah) (via console in CI and with the Visual Studio extension while developing).

 Since this is mostly a learning project, expect bugs😉

 ## JavaScript